opotiiko/Linux_basecamp/README.md

-This is repository which is going to be used for studding purposes during Linux basecamp.
+This is repository which is going to be used for studying purposes during Linux basecamp.